-The UNDP SES and SESP as well as the World Bank Environmental and Social Framework' require that in all cases relevant social and environmental assessments and adoption of appropriate mitigation and management measures be completed, disclosed, and discussed with stakeholders prior to implementation of any activities that may cause adverse social and environmental impacts.
-An indicative outline for an Environmental and Social Management Plan is provided in Annex 4.
+UNDP SES and SESP as well as the World Bank Environmental and Social Framework' ESF require that social and environmental assessments and adoption of appropriate mitigation and management measures be completed, disclosed, and discussed with stakeholders prior to implementation of any activities that may cause adverse social and environmental impacts.
+An indicative outline for an Environmental and Social Management Plan as well as Environmental and Social Action Plans are provided in Annex 4.